telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 The **Telerik UI for Blazor Template Wizard** [Visual Studio Code](https://code.visualstudio.com/) Extension enhances the experience in developing Blazor web applications with Telerik UI for Blazor.

-The Telerik Blazor Extension for Visual Studio Code provides the following advantages:
+>caption The Telerik Blazor Extension for Visual Studio Code provides the following advantages:

 * It facilitates the [creation of projects]({% slug getting-started-vs-code-integration-new-project %}).

 * You can also use it to [add the Telerik Components to an existing project]({%slug getting-started-vs-code-integration-convert-project %}) with a few clicks.

-The Telerik UI for Blazor VS Code extension support Visual Studio Code 2019.

 ## Get the Extension